designreuse/KortidTol/README.md

 # Kortið tól
 Map tools for Android.
-Google translates 'map tool' into Icelandic as Kortið tól, used because Iceland is beautiful and to avoid clashes with such a generic utility name.
+Google translates 'map tool' into Icelandic as Kortið tól, used because I occasionally daydream about moving to Reykjavík.

 ##Limit Bounds